Umwizer/React-Router-Scrimba/React-Router/src/quiz.md

 If you want, I can also give you **a mental model** for remembering the difference between `route parameters` and `query parameters` so you never confuse them.
 That’s a common beginner-to-intermediate trap.

+/\*\*

+- Challenge:
+- 1. Add a "Host" link to the Navbar that takes you to the "/host" path
+- 2. Create the following components in the pages/Host folder:
+- a.
+Dashboard ("/host")
+- b.
+Income ("/host/income")
+- c.
+Reviews ("/host/reviews")
+- These components can just have an h1 for now that says, e.g.
+- "Host Dashboard here".
+- 3. Set up routes for each of these pages in the Routes below.
+FOR NOW,
+- don't worry about nesting anything, you can just put them on the same
+- level as the "/vans", etc. routes below.
+  \*/